 - Lower liquidity: Silver ETFs may not be as liquid as Gold ETFs because of slightly lower demand.

-Common features between Gold and Silver ETF funds
+Common features between Gold and Silver ETFs

 - Gold and Silver ETFs offer exposure to the commodity market as precious metal investment funds.